 ‘It’s alright, it’s not like you had much of a choice,’ Roxanne comforted her.

 ‘So what should we do with him?’
-Thomas asked while pointing at Mr Carter.
+Thomas asked, pointing at Mr Carter.
 The situation had suddenly become a lot more complicated.
 Now they had to get rid of the body without getting caught and they had to make sure the fifth eyewitness wouldn’t tell everything to the police.

-Michael thought he had found the perfect plan: ‘We could make Mr Carter responsible for his colleague’s death.
+Michael thought he had found the perfect plan: ‘We could make Mr Carter responsible for his co-worker’s death.
 We’ll say an argument between them had got out of hand, causing Thompson to completely lose his temper and smash the bottle of methanol on Mr Carter’s head.
-Eventually his heart stopped beating because of all the commotion.’
+Eventually, his heart stopped beating because of all the commotion.’

 ‘And we would all be accomplices to involuntary manslaughter because we didn’t alarm the emergency services in time,’ Thomas added.